kunalgolani/eslint-config/react-native/README.md

 ## Pluggable [ESLint](http://eslint.org/docs/about/) [config](http://eslint.org/docs/developer-guide/shareable-configs) for [React Native](facebook.github.io/react-native) that you can import, extend and override

+### React Native: Safety Checks and Best Practices with a bias toward code concision / brevity

 #### Usage

 In your js project directory: